moq-wg/moq-transport/draft-lcurley-moq-transport.md

 Track:

 : An encoded bitstream.
-Tracks contain a sequential series of one or more groups and are the subscribable entity with MoQT.
+Tracks contain a sequential series of one or more groups and are the subscribable entity with MoQTransport.

 Transport session:

 : A native QUIC connection, or a WebTransport session.

-## Notational Conventions
+# Notational Conventions

 This document uses the conventions detailed in Section 1.3 of {{!RFC9000}} when describing the binary encoding.